[Originally published on RDH Magazine]

 The product does not contain drying and irritating agents, such as alcohol, sodium lauryl sulfate (SLS), or sulfates.
 The formulation is nonoily and does not contain milk or egg derivatives.
 It has a mild flavor that can help with compliance.

-The occurence of xerostomia is likely higher than ever before.
+The occurrence of xerostomia is likely higher than ever before.
 The increased use of medications in the general population is one important reason.
 Disturbances in the natural rate of salivary flow increase the progression of oral disease.
 Therefore, treating xerostomia at its earliest signs will help preserve patients’ pH balance, natural flora, and oral health.